MotherTongues/mothertongues-blog/_posts/2021-10-24-g2p-advanced-mappings.md

 {% picture k-to-kh.png %}

-The default interpretation of rule indices by `g2p` is that it zips up the characters between the input and the output of a rule until it reaches the end of either one, then it glombs on any remaining characters the last character of the shorter one (whether that's the input or output).
+The default interpretation of rule indices by `g2p` is that it matches the characters between the input and the output one-by-one in a given rule until it reaches the end of either one, then it matches any remaining characters in the longer part (input or output) to the last character of the shorter part.
 For example, compare the following examples where 'abc' is converted to 'ab' and glombs the excess input character onto the last output character:

 {% picture abc-ab.png %}